PCI DSS Compliance

 Per every Experian industry forecast in the last five years, the number of data breaches will continue to rise.
 Ponemon Institute studies of data breaches reveal that the average cost to a US organization exceeds $200 for each compromised customer record.

 With an average of 29,000 records compromised per incident, the cost of a data breach in this country can reach well over $5 million.
-In 2022 alone, the global average was $4.35M per breach, or $148 per record, increases of 6.4 and 4.8%, respectively.
+In 2023 alone, the global average was $4.45M per breach, according the same Ponemon study IBM annually comissions.

 In addition to the significant financial harm that results from a data breach, there is an acute loss of trust between an organization and its customers.
 Both the breach and the fallout are usually well publicized and long remembered.